Latency and Why It Matters...

 As our personal and business life increases their reliance on data, the ability to move and exchange data is compounded to impressive rates.
 Our reliance on online gaming, video, VOIP, and other applications makes latency and bandwidth issues a hot topic.

 Some common networking terms are listed below:

 - Network speed is generally defined as how much data can flow through your network in one (1) second.

-- Latency measures the span of time it takes a data packets to get sent from a source to a destination, typically measured in milliseconds (ms).
-Also referred to as ping rate.
+- Latency measures the span of time it takes a data packet to get sent from a source to a destination, typically measured in milliseconds (ms).
+Also referred to as the ping rate.